 In addition to oral comments received during the November 2015 needs hearing, MOHCD and OEWD received one written comment.
 The written comment is related to the lack of affordable housing being built citywide.
 The comment also discussed the need for MOHCD to connect with corporations, the San Francisco Housing Authority and the San Francisco Community Land Trust to produce more affordable housing in the City.
-Notes from the November 16, 2015 community needs hearing can be found in the Citizen Participation Comments Attachment.
+Please see the Citizen Participation Comments Attachment for this written comment and MOHCD's response to this comment.
+Notes from the November 16, 2015 community needs hearing can also be found in the Citizen Participation Comments Attachment.

-The Draft 2016-2017 Action Plan is available to the public for review and comment between March 17, 2016 and April 15, 2016.
+The Draft 2016-2017 Action Plan was available to the public for review and comment between March 17, 2016 and April 15, 2016.
 The City published a notice in the San Francisco Chronicle on March 7, March 16 and March 30, 2016 informing the public of the availability of the draft document for review and comment.
-The public has access to review the document at the Main Branch of the Public Library and at the offices of MOHCD and OEWD.
-The document is also posted on the MOHCD and OEWD websites.
-The CCCD, MOHCD and OEWD will hold a public hearing on March 22, 2016 to receive comments on the Draft 2016-2017 Action Plan.
-Persons who cannot attend the public hearing or who do not want to speak at the public hearing are encouraged to provide written comments to MOHCD/OEWD.
+The public had access to review the document at the Main Branch of the Public Library and at the offices of MOHCD and OEWD.
+The document was also posted on the MOHCD and OEWD websites.
+The CCCD, MOHCD and OEWD held a public hearing on March 22, 2016 to receive comments on the Draft 2016-2017 Action Plan.
+Persons who could not attend the public hearing or who did not want to speak at the public hearings were encouraged to provide written comments to MOHCD/OEWD.
+No written comments were received by MOHCD/OEWD.
+Notes from the March 22, 2016 public hearing can be found in the Citizen Participation Comments Attachment.